jsiek/arete/README.md

 * semi-automatic memory management via fractional permissions

-* gradual typing (but not yet sound gradual typing)
+* gradual typing (but not yet sound gradual typing, which is planned)

 * modules

 and I plan to add:

-* static tracking of fractional permissions
+* static checking of fractional permissions

 * generics with contraints